 While there are practical measures that online students can learn to adapt to stay focused on their ‘virtual’ studies, at advanced levels of academic and professional coursework, more expert input is frequently necessary.
 This entails not only easy access to highly credentialed faculty who devise and teach the course material to ensure that each student progresses through all the necessary goals and learning thresholds but also other support staff.

 In nursing, for example, online students will often be required to undertake practical clinical placements as part of their study program.
-Good universities will offer each student a placement coordinator to help find suitable placements relatively close to where they live to minimize disruption and lengthy travel.
+Good universities, such as UTA – University of Texas at Arlington, will offer each student a placement coordinator to help find suitable placements relatively close to where they live to minimize disruption and lengthy travel.

 In addition to faculty input to help understand the course material itself, prospective students might also be wise to check if the university they’re considering also offers another indispensable resource – namely a dedicated student support advisor to help them find their way through the academic journey every step of the way, from the first semester right through to graduation.